arangodb/docs/3.10/administration-reduce-memory-footprint.md

 ------------

 Before commit, RocksDB builds up transaction data in RAM.
 This happens in so-called "memtables" and "write batches".
-Note that from Version 3.12 on this memory usage is accounted for in writing AQL queries and other write operations, and can thus be limited there.
+Note that from v3.12 onwards, this memory usage is accounted for in writing AQL queries and other write operations, and can thus be limited there.
 When there are many or large open transactions, this can sum up to a large amount of RAM usage.